shopware/docs/guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md

 SHOPWARE_ADMIN_ES_INDEX_PREFIX=sw-admin
 ```

-Also the CLI Commands used are as below:
+Also the CLI Commands can be used as below:

 ```bash
 bin/console es:admin:index
 bin/console es:admin:reset
 bin/console es:admin:test
 ```

+{% hint style="info" %}
+Advanced admin users can refer to [elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html) to search so the advanced user can utilize it in their queries.
+{% endhint %}